What is Chemotherapy?

 - Widespread pain

 Extreme fatigue is common as well.
-We recommend having someone drive you to and from your appointment for this reason.
+We recommend having someone drive you to and from your appointment for this reason, but it is not required.
 It’s also a good idea to plan to rest on the day you receive chemotherapy as well as the day after.
 Arranging for help with household chores and childcare in advance will help you get the rest your body needs.

 What is Immunotherapy?